freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-all-letters-and-numbers.md

 );
 ```

-Your regex should find 32 alphanumeric characters in `"Pack my box with five dozen liquor jugs."`
+Your regex should find 32 alphanumeric characters in `Pack my box with five dozen liquor jugs.`

 ```js
 assert(